kongware/ftor/README.md

 - [ ] incorporate a special effect type / corresponding runtime
 - [ ] add persistant data structures
 - [ ] provide common functional combinators/patterns

-## Immutability

-ftor restricts the ability of mutating data types rather than enforcing strict immutability.
-There will be proper immutable data types in ftor as soon as I am able to incorporate reliable and fast persistant data structures into Javascript and the type checker, though.
-In the meantime I highly recommend to avoid globally visible mutations whenever possible, though.

 # Types